Baron of Cartsburn: Notable Barons

 Thomas Crawfurd of Cartsburn, 4th Baron of Cartsburn, invited Robert Burns to stay at his country estate at Cartsburn.
 Burns himself writes of Thomas Crawfurd of Cartsburn's "ingenious, friendly, and elegant epistle".
 In his Preface to the Memoirs of Sir Ewen Cameron of Lochiel, Chief of the Clan Cameron, James Macknight describes Thomas as "a person of superior literary attainments", who "collected a considerable library".

-Thomas Macknight Crawfurd of Cartsburn and Lauriston Castle, 8th Baron of Cartsburn was credited with a number of ameliorations to the grounds of Lauriston Castle, a property which he acquired in 1871.
+Thomas Macknight Crawfurd of Cartsburn and Lauriston Castle, 8th Baron of Cartsburn was credited with several ameliorations to the grounds of Lauriston Castle, a property which he acquired in 1871.
 He made general improvements to Lauriston, including the bringing of a number of architectural features from his estate at Cartsburn.

 Mark Lindley-Highfield of Ballumbie Castle, the 14th Baron of Cartsburn, when a student and editor of Gaudie, the newspaper of the University of Aberdeen, resigned in protest at editorial interference from the University's Students' Association.
-His campaign for editorial independence received the support of Orkney & Shetland MP Alistair Carmichael and Moray MP Angus Robertson, who tabled an Early Day Motion in Parliament criticising the Students' Association's "ill-advised move".
-Lindley-Highfield received the title in 2008 before assigning it on in 2010.
+His campaign for editorial independence received the support of Orkney & Shetland MP Alistair Carmichael, Moray MP Angus Robertson, Cheltenham MP Mike Jones, Angus MP Mike Weir, and then MP for Banff and Buchan and later First Minister Alex Salmond, who signed to support an Early Day Motion in Parliament criticising the Students' Association's "ill-advised move".
+Lindley-Highfield received the title in 2008 before assigning it in 2010.